lwilletts/mpvc/README.md

 - [Gentoo](https://gitlab.com/xy2_/osman) - `emerge mpvc`
 - [Nixos](http://github.com/nixos/nixpkgs) - `nix-env -i mpvc`

-To manually install mpvc, use the Makefile provided or copy mpvc somewhere to your $PATH.
+To manually install mpvc, use the Makefile provided or link/copy mpvc to somewhere to your $PATH.

 ## Usage